 Securing a conventional mortgage loan in Florida requires meeting a few key criteria, but it can offer flexibility and competitive terms.
 Here’s what you need to know:

-1. Credit Score: Most lenders require a minimum 620 credit score, though higher scores (680 or 700) may be needed for better terms.
-At Dash Home Loans, we work with borrowers who have a credit score of 620 or above.
+- Credit Score: Most lenders require a minimum 620 credit score, though higher scores (680 or 700) may be needed for better terms.
+At APR Mortgage, we work with borrowers who have a credit score of 620 or above.

 Benefits & Disadvantages of a Conventional Loan:

-Get the best benefits with APR Mortagae.
+Get the best benefits with APR Mortgage.
 You can enjoy these:

 FHA vs. Conventional Mortgage: Which Is Better in FL?